augustss/MicroHs/README.md

 ### Targets
 The configuration file `targets.conf` (in the installation directory) defines how to compile for different targets.
-As distributed it contains thetargets `default` and `emscripten`.
+As distributed it contains the targets `default` and `emscripten`.
 The first is the normal target to run on the host.
-The `emscripten` target uses `emcc` to generate JavaScript.
+The `emscripten` target uses `emcc` to generate JavaScript/WASM.
-If you have `emcc` and node installed you can do
+If you have `emcc` and `node` installed you can do
   ```
   mhs -temscripten Example -oout.js; node out.js
   ```
 to compile and run the JavaScript.
-There generated JavaScript file has some regular JavaScript, and also the WASM code embedded as a blob.
+The generated JavaScript file has some regular JavaScript, and also the WASM code embedded as a blob.
 Running via JavaScript/WASM is almost as fast as running natively.

 ### Environment variables